donaldlab/OSPREY3/python/doc/tutorial.rst

 	# make the conf space
 	confSpace = osprey.ConfSpace(strand)

 Here is where we make our *Conformation Space* for the design.
-The :java:ref:`osprey.ConfSpace` is the object where we collect all of the information about design flexibility.
+The :py:func:`osprey.ConfSpace` is the object where we collect all of the information about design flexibility.
 In more complicated designs, it can hold information about multiple strands, but for now, we have just the one strand.
 This information will remain essentially constant for the rest of the script.
 Other parts of